queirozale/hotmart-challenge/README.md

 ```

 ### 📄 Documentation
-For a detailed explanation of the architecture, agents, and decision logic, refer to the solution.pdf file included in the repository.
+For a detailed explanation of the solution, check solution.pdf